|

 biloba (Ginkgoaceae) populations in the valley and lower mountain slopes

-of the Dalou mountains in southwestern China (27°43'44"- 28°56'14"N;
+of the Dalou mountains was published in 2012 (Tang

-Interesting is that nearly all fossil finds
+Interesting is that nearly all

-of Ginkgo lie poleward of 40 oN
+fossil finds of Ginkgo lie poleward of 40

 latitude, during the Tertiary more toward 40 o due to cooling